-An intense expression of violet, marked by aromas of red berries and spice.
+Valpolicella Classico Biologico shows an intense expression of violet on the nose and is also marked by aromas of red berries and spice in the background.
 Fruity, lively and crunchy attack, with violets notes and red and black fruits in the background.

 Veneto in the north-east of Italy is a wine region known for producing Amarone della Valpolicella, fine Merlot-based IGT wines and Soave.
 Glera grapes contribute to 25% of the region production and are used for the famous Prosecco.
 The wines from this northern part of the country enjoy nowadays an international recognition.